DannyK05/Milky_Tour/public/assets/fonts/IBM_Plex_Sans/README.txt

   IBMPlexSans-Italic-VariableFont_wdth,wght.ttf

-If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
+If your app fully supports variable fonts, you can now pick intermediate styles that aren't available as static fonts.
 Not all apps support variable fonts, and in those cases you can use the static font files for IBM Plex Sans: static/IBMPlexSans_Condensed-Thin.ttf static/IBMPlexSans_Condensed-ExtraLight.ttf